datatogether/reading_datatogether/README.md

 Extra Reading:
 - [Justice (SEP)](https://plato.stanford.edu/entries/justice/)

+## Facilitation

+Here are some guidelines about preparation in order to facilitate a session:

+- Before the session:
+  - Have read and thought about the texts
+  - Identify and write 2-4 "themes" or questions you are interested in from the readings
+  - We use the same [shared notepad](https://hackmd.io/oEcuKALCTi-PbawLmT_Ixw#): https://hackmd.io/oEcuKALCTi-PbawLmT_Ixw#, which has a template for notes
+- During the session:
+  - Arrive on time (call should auto record as the first person enters)
+  - Ask for someone to take notes
+  - Keep time and gently wrap us up
+- After the session:
+  - Copy the notes and open a pull request in [this repository](https://github.com/datatogether/reading_datatogether/tree/master/notes)

 ## Potential Readings

 - Galloway, A. R. (2004).
 Protocol: How control exists after decentralization.
 MIT press.